The Role Interest Rates Play in Consumer Debt

 The finance charge on a $20,000 balance at 10% APR would be $167.
 With a make a payment of $400, about $233 goes toward reducing your balance; the rest is applied to the interest.

 In the first example of $20K at 10% APR, it would take just under 5 ½ years to pay off your debt if you consistently make $400 monthly payments.
-However, at 20% APR, it would take you a little more than 9 years to completely pay off the balance and that’s assuming your interest rate doesn’t go up, you don’t make any additional charges or have any fees added, and you continue to make the same monthly payment each month.
+However, at a 20% annual percentage rate, it would take you a little more than nine years to pay off the balance completely.
+This timeframe is assuming your interest rate doesn’t go up, you don’t make any additional charges, have any fees added, and you continue to make the same monthly payment each month.

 How Much Interest Do You Ultimately Pay

 In the first example, you’ll pay $5,980 in interest by the time you pay off the balance.
-In the second example, at 20% interest rate, you would pay significantly more - $23,360!
+In the second example, at a 20% interest rate, you would pay significantly more—$23,360.

 Getting a Lower Interest Rate